juanvalos/OCI-Project/README.md

 ## 📌 Features

 - 🧑‍💼 Admin and user role separation
-- 🔐 Secure authentication with password encryption
 - 📊 Dashboards for task and project overview
 - 🚧 Sprint creation and assignment tracking
--
 ---

 ## 🧪 Coming Soon

 - Deployment scripts for OCI
 - CI/CD integration
+- 🔐 Secure authentication with password encryption and 2 factor authentication

 ---